Skip to Content

 Franklin specializes in making history come alive by offering a plethora of tours and events that allow for interactive history lessons.
 Both the Carter House and Carnton Plantation host a variety of tours and events. some which include a chance to “meet” Abraham Lincoln.
 Visiting this plantation is a great way to learn about the Civil War era.

 Franklin on Foot offers a Classic Franklin tour to learn the history of the town, a Civil War tour that shows the war “through the eyes of civilians and soldiers”, and even a Haunted Franklin tour in the evening for those looking for a little scare.
+New for 2025- an Underground Railroad walking tour with AR‑enhanced interpretive stops

 In Nashville, visit the home of President Andrew Jackson, The Hermitage, and be greeted by costumed historical interpreters that prepare you for your tour.
-Families might be especially interested in the horse-drawn wagon tour which explore what life was like on this cotton plantation for Andrew Jackson and his family as well as his slaves.
+Families might be especially interested in the horse-drawn wagon tour which explores what life was like on this cotton plantation for Andrew Jackson and his family as well as his slaves.

 While in Nashville you can also roam the mansion and grounds at the Belle Meade Plantation.
 Costumed guides lead the tours, and specialty tours are available include tours that specifically cater to families with children.